What is an Accounts Receivable Aging Report?

 Data Quality Issues

-If invoice data is incomplete or inaccurate, the aging report can misrepresent true arrears — leading to poor decisions.
+If invoice data is incomplete or inaccurate, the ageing report can misrepresent true arrears — leading to poor decisions.

 Manual Processes